 Waste prevention is reducing the amount of waste that needs to be recycled or landfilled.
-Take a look through your trash.
-Identify what you are throwing away.
-If your trash contains packaging such as food wrappers, boxes, and bags, consider the following alternatives:
+Take a look through your garbage and see what you are throwing away.
+If it contains packaging such as food wrappers, boxes and bags, consider the following alternatives:

-- When shopping, select items that have the least packaging.
-Buy in bulk, buy concentrates, or choose the largest size.
+- Select products with the least packaging or in recyclable packaging.
+Buy in bulk, buy concentrates or choose the largest size.

 - Reuse boxes, packaging peanuts, and bubble wrap to ship packages.

-- Compost yard debris & start a worm bin to compost fruit & vegetable scraps.
+- Compost yard debris and fruit & vegetable scraps.

-- Grasscycle - mow often & leave the clippings.
+- Grasscycle - mow & leave the clippings.
 Your lawn will need less water.

 - Buy quality durable goods, they last longer.
 Repair them instead of replacing them.

 - Borrow, rent or share seldom used items like ladders, carpet cleaners, rototillers and party supplies.